adopted-ember-addons/ember-data-factory-guy/README.md

 FactoryGuy assumes you want to mock ajax calls with the mockjax library, and this is already bundled for you when you use the ember-data-factory-guy library.

+**The following examples assume the variable testHelper was setup before your tests run as shown in the previous section (Using FactoryGuyTestMixin)**

 ##### handleFindMany
   - for dealing with finding all records of a particular type